sunxingtm/redis/setup/README.txt

 This directory contains the files needed to create the Redis install program.

-You first need to install InnoSetup (the QuickStart Pack) from:
+You first need to install Unicode Inno Setup (the QuickStart Pack) from:

 	http://www.jrsoftware.org/isdl.php#qsp

+NB: Get the ispack-5.4.0-unicode.exe file.

-Then, open the redis.iss file with the Inno Setup Compiler (normally, you can just double click the .iss file to open it) and click build.
+Then, open the redis.iss file with the InnoIDE application (normally, you can just double click the .iss file to open it) and click build.
 It should create a file named redis-setup.exe with the install program.